xamarin/Monkey.BluetoothLE/Getting Started/Readme.md

  * **iOS or Android Device w/BLE Support** - If using an iOS device, you'll need an iPhone 4 or later.
 If using an Android Device, you'll want to make sure that it has BLE support and is running at least Android v4.3.

 ## Step 1 - Setup Basics
-The first step to using Xamarin.Robotics is to setup your hardware, build enivronment, and test your micro-controller out with a simple app.
+The first step to using Robotics is to setup your hardware, build enivronment, and test your micro-controller out with a simple app.

 ### 1. [Configuring Your Build Environment and Hardware](https://github.com/xamarin/Xamarin.Robotics/blob/master/Getting%20Started/ConfiguringBuildEnv.md)